A section of the steel roof of a large steel tank being inspected.

 One of the anti-rotation wire attachment points in the roof used to keep the internal floating roof orientated correctly.

-These two point an more were discussed in a pre-work online meeting with all stakeholders in order to build a plan around the work on the day.
+These two points and more were discussed in a pre-work online meeting with all stakeholders in order to build a plan around the work on the day.
 As soon as everybody was satisfied with the aim and outcomes of the work a date was set for work to commence.

 Overview of the central attachment point for the rafters in the roof.
 In the original high-resolution version of the photo the treads on the bolts are easily identifiable.